Writing at Breakneck Speeds

 I’m no good at short stories, as it seems my brain simply doesn’t allow me to condense my storytelling into anything under 20,000 words.
 That is, unless I want something that’s an absolute mess that no one can follow!
 That’s why I stick to purely novellas and novels.
 Even long-form nonfiction books are a struggle for me unless they are to become massive tomes!

-Why I Write Pretty Much Exclusively VS Other Art Forms
+Why I Write Almost Exclusively, While Only Dabbling in Other Art Forms

 Writing is my best release.
 I’ve tried doodling, and while the results aren’t horrible, they aren’t anything worth publishing on a commercial scale.
 A few years back, I tried my hand at comics.
 While I’m fine at laying them out, I simply don’t draw well enough to make them very visually interesting.
 I can’t draw backgrounds to save my life.
 My characters are usually drawn in profile and are very two-dimensional looking.